-Managing the insulin load of your diet can be particularly useful if you are injecting insulin to control your blood sugars.
-It is almost impossible to match large bolus doses of insulin with large amounts of dietary carbohydrate and protein.
+Managing the insulin load of your diet can be particularly useful if you inject insulin to control your blood sugars.
+It is almost impossible to match large bolus insulin doses with large amounts of dietary carbohydrates and protein.

-Trying to match large amounts of carbohydrate with large amounts of insulin leads to large errors while a smaller intake of carbohydrates requires smaller amounts of bolus insulin and smaller errors, which are easier to correct.
+Trying to match large amounts of carbohydrates with large amounts of insulin leads to large errors, while a smaller intake of carbohydrates requires smaller amounts of bolus insulin and smaller errors, which are easier to correct.

 As shown in the image of “JL” below (one of the first children with type 1 diabetes to receive insulin treatment), people with type 1 diabetes quickly regain weight with exogenous insulin.

-If you are injecting insulin, you need to think in terms of finding the optimal dose of insulin required to keep your blood sugars stable.
+If you inject insulin, you need to think about finding the optimal dose of insulin required to keep your blood sugars stable.

 - With too little insulin, you will effectively disintegrate, with all your stored energy pouring into your bloodstream.

-Where this insulin-centric view of diabetes management and obesity falls over is that it doesn’t translate to someone who is not injecting insulin.
+This insulin-centric view of diabetes management and obesity falls over because it doesn’t translate to someone who is not injecting insulin.